 In this case, the cheapest organization you can join is Reach Out For Schools, a non-profit that raises money for schools.
 It costs $10 to join this organization and it’s a one-time fee.
 During the application process, you’ll see an option to make your donation.
 Once you’re a member of DCU, your family members will be eligible for DCU membership based on their relationship with you.

 3. (Optional) Fund Your Checking Account With $250 Using A Credit Card.
 One advantage of opening a DCU checking account is that DCU allows you to fund up to $250 using a Visa or Mastercard.
-If you’re earning credit card rewards, this is an easy way to get some spending on your card without having to actually spend any money.
+If you’re earning credit card rewards, this is an easy way to get some extra spending on your card without having to actually spend any money.
 Simply fund the account with a credit card, then pay the card with the money you funded into your account.
 You don’t have to do this, but I do recommend doing this if you can.
 Be sure to make sure that your credit card won’t charge the funding as a cash advance (Chase credit cards have the biggest risk of doing this).

-4. Do 5 Debit Card Transactions In One Calendar Month.
-The terms require you to do 5 debit card transactions in one calendar month to earn your $20 bonus.
+4. Complete 5 Debit Card Transactions In One Calendar Month.
+The terms require you to complete 5 debit card transactions in one calendar month to earn your bonus.
 An easy way to do this is to reload your Amazon gift card balance using your DCU debit card.
 Amazon lets you reload as little as 50 cents at a time, so doing five 50 cent transactions is all you need to do to meet this requirement.

 DCU Savings Account Strategy

+Opening this account for the referral bonus is great, but what really makes DCU worth it is the super-high-yield savings account that they offer.
 You’ll get 6.17% interest on your first $1,000 in your savings account.
-Everything over $1,000 will earn 0.15% interest, which is a pretty middling rate.
+Everything over $1,000 will earn 0.15% interest (so ideally, you only want to keep $1,000 in your savings account).
 Interest is paid monthly, so you’ll see the interest at the beginning of each month.